tidalcycles/vim-tidal/README.md

 let g:tidal_default_config = {"socket_name": "default", "target_pane": "omg:1.0"}
 ```

-### NeoVim Terminal target ###
+### Terminal target ###

-If you are using NeoVim, you can ditch tmux and use the terminal.
-Add the
+You can now ditch tmux and use the terminal.
+Add the following line on your
-following line on your configuration file:
+configuration file:

 ```vim
 let g:tidal_target = "terminal"